syncfusion-content/install-docs/Common/Essential-Studio/Documentation-Setup.md

 * Visual Studio 2005/Visual Studio 2008 Class Reference
 * Visual Studio 2010/Visual Studio 2012/Visual Studio 2013 Class Reference

-This local documentation can be accessed from the Dashboard > Utilities > Documentation > Local Documentation.
+This local documentation can be accessed from the Syncfusion Control Panel > Utilities > Documentation > Class Reference.

 ![](Documentation-Setup_images/Class-Reference_img1.png)

 Online Documentation: Syncfusion provides comprehensive documentation online, to help you understand Essential Studio products better.
-This can be accessed from the Utilities > Documentation > Online Documentation.
+This can be accessed from the Utilities > Documentation > Online Class Reference.